Academy for Science and Design: Curriculum

 The academy's goal is to be internationally competitive.
 Algebra 1, Experimental Physics, and Integrated Biology and Chemistry are taught beginning in grade 7.
 Chemistry and biology are taught as a three-year course referred to as "Integrated Biology and Chemistry" or "IBC".
 Beginning in the 2018-2019 year, the course previously known as "IBC III" became known as "Chemistry Honors" to minimize confusion, and the course titled "IBC II" is now known as "Biology Honors" Starting in 2012, world history (now known as "Social Studies") and language arts are taught as a package course titled "Humanities".
 Technology and design are taught in dedicated courses as "Technology Design" and "Technology Applications in Society".
 Information technologies are integrated throughout the curriculum.
 In addition to the course load, the students are required to complete 150 community service hours as well as a junior internship comprising approximately 100 hours in the specialty that they have chosen.
 Student projects emphasize research skills and engineering.
 German, Latin, and Spanish are offered as the initial foreign languages.

+Recently, in the 2023-2024 school year, the academy started a new 5th grade program similar to their 6th grade program.